buildingSMART/IDS/Documentation/PartOf.md

 | ~~ IfcStructuralAnalysisModel | ~~ IfcStructuralAnalysisModel   | ~~ IfcStructuralAnalysisModel    |
 | ~ IfcZone                     | ~~ IfcZone                      | ~~ IfcZone                       |

+The clause implementation should consider inheritance (e.g. being part of a `IfcBuildingSystem` satisfies a request to be part of its superclass `IfcSystem`).

 ## IfcElementAssembly

 When `PartOf.Entity` is `IfcElementAssembly`, the facet is satisfied when an entity belongs